l0r3m1psum/vjp_compiler/README.md

 # Deriving "vector-Jacobian" products with matrix calculus

-This repository contains the result of my master thesis: my implementation of symbolic *matrix calculus*, in particular the the special case of functions of matrix input and scalar output.
+This repository contains my implementation of symbolic *matrix calculus*, in particular the the special case of functions of matrix input and scalar output.

 To understand why this family of functions is important consider the following expression *G:F(X)* where *G* and *X* are matrices, *F* a function of matrix